nsandell123/CIDI-GaDOE-Code/Documentation.md

 **Workflow**
 Have a copy of the github repo and run main.py in sublime text.
+Remove one request and one user.

 **Macros**
 1. Global Checking